-Form ITR-2 is used by individuals and Hindu Undivided Families (HUFs) to file their income tax returns when they don't have any earnings from a business or a profession.
-Generally, it is used by those individuals who are getting their income from sources like salary, pension, capital gains, or any other sources.
+Form ITR-2 is used by individuals and Hindu Undivided Families (HUFs) to file their income tax returns when they have no business or professional earnings.
+Generally, it is used by individuals who receive income from sources such as salary, pension, capital gains, or other sources.

-If you don't know who can file ITR-2 for the FY 2025-2026, then to clear your confusion, the ITR-2 form is for individuals, NRIs, and HUFs who are getting income from the following sources:
+If you don't know who can file ITR-2 for the FY 2024-25 (AY 2025-2026), then to clear your confusion, the ITR-2 form is for individuals, NRIs, and HUFs who are getting income from the following sources:

 - Income from salary/pension